e5pecial/messenger/README.md

 # Messenger

-Very simple web application for chatting
+Very simple web application for chatting.
 Every user can send messages for other users.

 ### It has not been implemented: ###